luanspl/luanspl.github.io/_posts/2018-07-22-Microcontroller-ADC.markdown

 tags: [Microcontroller, Atmega328p, Atmel Studio, ADC]
 ---

-This is a simple project to use Analog-to-Digital Converter (ADC) on Atmega328p (Arduino UNO), so for this example it will be used a Sensing Force, it is opmized for use in human touch control of electronic devices such as automotive electronics, medical systems, and in industrial and robotics applications.
+It is a simple project to use Analog-to-Digital Converter (ADC) on Atmega328p (Arduino UNO), so for this example, it will be used a Sensing Force, The Sensing Force is optimized for use in human touch control of electronic devices such as automotive electronics, medical systems, and in industrial and robotics applications.
+ This project has only two outputs and the outputs depends on the ADC input value.

  The Atmega328p <a href="https://www.sparkfun.com/datasheets/Components/SMD/ATMega328.pdf">DataSheet</a> that will be used to develop the code.

 ## Component - Sensing Force